 Enabling this sound mode on standard surround sound audio will create virtual height information across your speaker system.

 It’s not as good as installing height speakers, but it can be effective.
-You can also use DTS Virtual:X, which is also available and does a similar thing.
+You can also use DTS Virtual:X, which is also available and does something similar.

 As for power, the AVR-X2700H is rated at 95 watts per channel (8 Ohms, 20 Hz-20 kHz, 0.08% THD, 2 Channels Driven), which is marginally less than most of the other models here.